 Your users are unique.
 If you wish to speak to them individually, the least you could do is segregate them based on their likes and interests.
-With MoEngage, you can perform an event, interest or behavior based segmentation for visitors on your website.
-How about suggesting users to visit a new Italian restaurant in the neighborhood to users who were checking out Italian restaurants on your website?
+With MoEngage, you can perform an event, interest, or behavior-based segmentation for visitors on your website.
+How about suggesting users visit a new Italian restaurant in the neighborhood to users who were checking out Italian restaurants on your website?
 Or how about suggesting the hottest Nike sneakers to users who were looking for sneakers on your website?
-Segmentation is a very powerful tool and can easily cut-out marketing spam to users by a large extent.
+Segmentation is a very powerful tool and can easily cut out marketing spam to users to a large extent.

-Push notification frequency may not have a direct impact on conversions for an individual push notification.
+Push notification frequency may not have a direct impact on conversions for individual push notifications.
 However, sending too many push notifications can annoy users, resulting in opt-outs.
 Take advantage of frequency capping settings while creating push campaigns to avoid spamming users with too many notifications.

 Push notifications by default stay on screen for about 20 seconds before disappearing.
 But, what if your user was not in front of his computer during that period?
 Thankfully, there exists a setting to override this.
 By de-activating, ‘Auto dismissal’ the push notification stays on the screen till the user acts on it.

 Users don’t have time for vague sounding push notifications that are not clear what they want from the users’ end.
-Here’s a few things to keep in mind while creating push notifications:
+Here are a few things to keep in mind while creating push notifications:

 ‘Scarcity’ and ‘urgency’:Using these phrases could compel users to act on the notifications.
 This works almost always as ‘Prospect theory’ says that people make decisions based on a potential value of ‘losses’ or ‘gains’ they will get out of a given situation.